-3.1.
+3.2.
 Hard-copy submission

 Manuscripts and figures should be prepared using the file formats listed in §3.9.
 Three paper copies and the electronic file(s) should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
-Unless stated otherwise in §2, the submission should be sent to a Section Editor or any of the Co-editors taking into account their areas of expertise.
-On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.
+Unless stated otherwise in §2, the submission should be sent to a Section Editor or any of the Co-editors, taking into account their areas of expertise.
+On acceptance, electronic files as specified in §3.9 will be required by the Editorial Office.